veeto

 Key Takeaways

-• Mandates project applicants to pay all legal costs for environmental review challenges.
+• Mandates project applicants to pay all legal and administrative costs for environmental review challenges.

 Get Involved